norfolkmustard/ApplePayJS/README.md

 ...to create two .pem files.
 These are the files your webserver will use to authenticate its conversations with Apple, requesting a session etc for each ApplePay transaction your customers make.

 If at all possible, keep these two .pem files outside your root/public web folder. e.g. if your root web folder is /var/www/html/ then store these in /var/www/applepay_includes and include(); them in your php script.

+throughout index.php I've sprinkled loads of console.log().
+Plug your iphone into your Mac, goto your applepay test page on safari on your iPhone.
+Goto Safari on your Mac and select your iPhone from the Develop menu in Safari - voila - you now see what your phone's safari browser is telling you via the javascript console.

+remove these console.log() lines once you see how it all works and before you go-live with it.